10 Interesting Things to Knit When You're Bored

 A Slip Stitch Colorwork Project

 There are some styles of knitting that you just can't put down.
 Slip stitch colorwork has been, for me, one of those styles; it's just so entertaining to see the color pattern develop before your eyes, and you think, "Just ONE more row and I'll be able to see how this next part looks!"
-Those kinds of patterns are exactly what you need when you're bored.
+Those kinds of cool things to knit are exactly what you need when you're bored.

 A Yoga Mat Strap

 If you're truly becoming a bit bored of knitting, maybe it's time to pick up a new hobby.
 I'm not saying stop knitting (heaven forbid!), but break up your knitting sessions with another healthy habit.
 I've taken to using my elliptical and doing some yoga at home, because it's a nice, low-pressure way to better myself and diversify my day.
 Of course, it wouldn't be a fun new hobby if you couldn't knit for it!